 Uploading SCORM Content into a Course

-When uploading SCORM 2004 3rd Edition packages containing simple and linear sequencing into a course, you can flag the option to convert the package sequencing into platform prerequisites, once the upload reaches 100%.
+When uploading SCORM 2004 3rd Edition packages containing simple sequencing and linear navigation (opens in a new tab) into a course, you can flag the option to convert the package sequencing into platform prerequisites, once the upload reaches 100%.
 This option is also available for SCORM packages without embedded sequencing and does not manage SCORM packages including complex sequencing.
 You can change these settings at any time when managing the training material’s settings and prerequisites.
-For more information about SCORM sequencing, refer to this SCORM.com article.
+For more information about SCORM sequencing, refer to the SCORM.com website (opens in a new tab).

 Select the view mode for each device on which the course will be played in the View Mode area.
 Check the description under the available view modes type for further information on the available options.
 Define whether your SCORM content is playable on the Mobile App.
 Please note that if your SCORM package includes Iframes, your learners may experience problems while playing it if you set the View Mode to Inline or Play in Lightbox.
 We suggest you try playing the content in a new window or check your browser console before delivering the content to learners.